Hamza-Elhaj/Hamza-Elhaj/README.md

 * **Jun 2022** I have earned a professional certification in data science provided by IBM and delivered through Coursera e-learning platform.

-* **Jul 2019** I have completed my Master Degree in Engineering Management from Anglia Ruskin University with distinction rank.
+* **Jul 2019** I have completed my Master Degree in Engineering Management from Anglia Ruskin University with distinction rank..

 ## 📄 Recent Academic Publications